 A Connected Figure, Framework for a More Shared Mobility

 In addition to mobility, water, energy, economy and caring living environments can also contribute to a the creation of a ‘connected figure’: by thinking about more than traffic alone it becomes possible to focus on shared mobility in an innovative way.
 Crossovers between slow road networks and energy supply can result in interesting e-bike charging points, which in turn can guide residential development.
-An intelligent approach will allow the East Flemish Region to internationally present itself as an innovative Metropolitan Region.
+An intelligent approach will allow the East Flanders Region to internationally present itself as an innovative Metropolitan Region.